 UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 Real-world review of the UniFi Dream Router 7 with 10G SFP+ WAN, 2.5GbE ports, and WiFi 7.
-Installation insights from a branch office deployment showing when this $279 powerhouse makes sense.
+Installation insights from a branch office deployment showing when this compact 10G gateway makes sense.

 Quick Take

-The UniFi Dream Router 7 is a surprisingly capable 10G gateway that delivers WiFi 7, multi-gig Ethernet, and robust security features in a compact desktop form factor for just $279.
-It's ideal for small offices, branch locations, and advanced home networks that need serious performance without rack infrastructure.
-The 10G SFP+ WAN port and 2.5GbE LAN ports future-proof your investment, while 2.3 Gbps IDS/IPS throughput means you can actually enable security features without killing performance.
+The UniFi Dream Router 7 is a capable 10G gateway that delivers WiFi 7, multi-gig Ethernet, and robust security features in a compact desktop form factor for $279.
+It's well-suited for small offices, branch locations, and advanced home networks that need solid performance without rack infrastructure.
+The 10G SFP+ WAN port and 2.5GbE LAN ports future-proof your investment, while 2.3 Gbps IDS/IPS throughput means you can enable security features without compromising performance.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.